 In some situations, the injuries are so severe that the individual is unable to return to his or her occupation in the same capacity.
 If this results in the victim being forced to obtain a lower wage or salary, the defendant may also be liable for the plaintiff’s loss of future income.
 Sadly, many pedestrian accidents result in the victim’s death.
 In such a case, the surviving family members may bring a wrongful death claim to recover for the loss of their loved one.Discuss a Pedestrian Accident Claim with a Maryland Lawyer

-At Lebowitz & Mzhen, LLC, we understand the stressful and emotional time that your family is going through after one of your loved ones has been involved in a pedestrian accident.
+At Lebowitz & Mzhen Personal Injury Lawyers, we understand the stressful and emotional time that your family is going through after one of your loved ones has been involved in a pedestrian accident.
 If you or someone you love has been hurt while walking or running in Washington, D.C. or anywhere in Maryland, our dedicated personal injury and wrongful death attorneys are ready to speak with you and help you evaluate your claim.
 The initial phone call and consultation meeting are free, and there is no obligation.
 Call us now at 1-800-654-1949 or contact us online today to get started.